 Seen in women as young as 25, pseudo eye bags, as the name suggests, aren’t actually caused by bulging pockets of fat under the eyes.
 On the contrary, they result from a loss of fat in the under-eye area, causing a deep crease between the nose and the lower eyelid, also known as the tear trough.
 A shadow forms along the tear trough, resulting in what looks like under-eye circles or eye bags.
 Furthermore, tear troughs tend to exaggerate the appearance of existing eye bags.

-Thus far, hyaluronic acid filler injections have been the go-to treatment for addressing pseudo eye bags.
+Thus far, hyaluronic acid (HA) filler injections have been the go-to treatment for addressing pseudo eye bags.
+HA is known to bind water 1000 times of its own volume.
+In the skin, HA helps maintain tissue elasticity and hydration.
 Although effective, fillers may exacerbate the appearance of eye bags slightly, and the results wear off in about nine months.

 Conceived by a Korean dermatologist, this innovative treatment combines tried-and-tested techniques with current medical technology.
 Using a round-tip cannula (a needle that is not sharp) for improved safety, comfort and reduced risk of blood-vessel damage, a material called Poly-L-lactic acid – believed to stimulate the production of collagen – is administered to the target area to bolster support for tissues around the upper cheek.
 The technique is performed under local anaesthesia and needs fewer needle punctures to achieve the desired result.